CrashCortez/vitadock-mpv/README.md

 ![image](https://github.com/CrashCortez/vitadock-setup/blob/master/icons/momentary.jpg)

-While this is not required it will make for a nice setup.
+While this is not required, it will make for a nice setup.

 ![image](https://github.com/CrashCortez/vitadock-setup/blob/master/icons/borken.jpg)